VirtCode/hyprwatch/README.md

 For more information, refer to the help page with `--help`.

 ### Basic Filtering
 Currently, *hyprwatch* supports some basic filtering, based on the monitor, or when applicable, workspace of the retrieved entity.
 This can be done over subcommand specific options (specified *after* the subcommand).
 Because they are specific to the subcommand, filtering by monitor can only be done on `workspaces` and `clients`, and filtering by workspace can only be done on `clients`.
+Filtering by whether it is special can only be done on `workspaces`.
 The filters work like this:

 - `-m / --monitor <MONITOR>` - Only returns entities on the provided monitor.
 The `MONITOR` is the string identifier (aka name) of the monitor.
 - `-w / --workspace <WORKSPACE>` - Only returns entities on the given workspace.
 The `WORKSPACE` can either be a workspace ID, or `name:` followed by the workspace name.
+- `-s / --special <SPECIAL>` - Only returns special entities.
+The `SPECIAL` is a boolean specifying to get only specials or the opposite.

 ### Persistent Workspaces
 > This feature will soon be replaced by https://github.com/hyprwm/Hyprland/pull/3346